nleseul/ds6_pc98_trans/README.md

 Thanks to the [PC-98 Discord server](https://discord.gg/28FX2YMCeT) for tolerating the occasional dumb question about PC-98 hardware.
 Thanks to my Twitch chat for nudging me repeatedly to get this thing finished.

+My Japanese is still fairly medicore, so there's a reasonable chance that my interpretation of one or more lines in the game are completely wrong.
+If something doesn't make sense, it's probably my fault.
+If you want to know more about the original text of the game, you can always cross-reference the translation data files stored in the [GitHub project](https://github.com/nleseul/ds6_pc98_trans))

 If you appreciate this project and if you feel so inclined, I do have a donation link set up on [Ko-Fi](https://ko-fi.com/nleseul).